Suraj-Bhor/100-Days-of-ML-Code/README.md

   * Convolutions over volumes i.e. on RGB images.
   * Deep convolutional neural network examples.
   * Parameter sharing and sparsity connections.

+    ## Day 12: 20<sup>th</sup> April 2020 : Implementation of Convolutional Neural Networks
+* Started with the implementation of CNN from scratch.
+* Implemented the forward pass of the CNN.